yyyhang/Smart-Airplane-Window-Controller/README.md

 It takes one second for a window to change from one state to another for local control and central control.

-Push button is used as emergency status and set all windows as clear right away.
+Push button is used as emergency status and set all windows as clear immediately.